DCMC95/project_virtual_pet/README.md

 * The pet's size changes depending on its Hunger.

-* The user can own multiple pets, so long as they enter in a unique number eachtime.
+* The user can own multiple pets, so long as they enter a unique number each time.

 ### FUTURE FEATURES
 * The pet ages and has different requirements in each growth phase (e.g. baby sleeps more and eats less).

 * The user can pick different types of pets.

-* The user is the only one to be able to access there pets.
+* The user is the only one to be able to access their pets.

 * The user can trade pets with friends.

-* Historical user statistics (e.g. total number of poops shovelled).
+* Historical user statistics (e.g. a total number of poops shovelled).

 * Different types of pets and means to interact with the pet will be unlocked as you play.